IceeeAge/uz-dental-clinic-app/README.md

+Here's the fixed version of your project setup documentation with correct formatting:

+---

 # UZ DENTAL CLINIC APP

 This is a React Native project built using Expo.
 Below are the steps to set up the project, along with the required dependencies and instructions for running it locally.